lulzzz/documentation-1/docs/index.md

 Messaging also adds reliability to the application.
 For instance, if the Product Service is down, the message will remain in the Topic queue until the Product Service is back up again to consume it.

 ![placeholder](https://raw.githubusercontent.com/rcl-microservices-aks/documentation/master/images/intro/messaging.PNG "Image")

+### Next Steps

+The other articles in this website will walk you through installing the demo application and exploring the concepts we introduced above in greater detail.